-- A junior steer calf is one born after January 1 of exhibit year but must be 4 months old at exhibit time. - A senior calf is one born during the period September 1 to December 31 of the year preceding the exhibit year. - A summer yearling is one born during the period May 1 to August 31 of the year preceding exhibit year, and which has all milk - A junior yearling is one born during the period January 1 to April 30 of the year preceding exhibit year and which has all milk teeth in solidly and shows no nicking at gums.
+- A junior steer calf is one born after January 1 of exhibit year but must be 4 months old at exhibit time. - A senior calf is one born during the period September 1 to December 31 of the year preceding the exhibit year. - c.
+A summer yearling is one born during the period May 1 to August 31 of the year preceding exhibit year, and which has all milk teeth in place. - d.
+A junior yearling is one born during the period January 1 to April 30 of the year preceding exhibit year and which has all milk teeth in solidly and shows no nicking at gums.

-- Junior steer calf
+- 1. Junior steer calf

-- Senior steer calf
+- 2. Senior steer calf

-- Summer yearling
+- 3. Summer yearling

-- Junior yearling
+- 4. Junior yearling